marvin-j97/lemna/README.md

 Quickly scaffold and deploy AWS Lambda handlers powered by Typescript.

-Lemna will transpile, bundle and upload your code - no more tedious code deploying to Lambda.
+No more tedious code deploying to Lambda, Lemna handles for you:

-Dependencies will be bundled into your code using esbuild (https://esbuild.github.io/), so only required code is uploaded (dev dependencies will be ignored).
+- Scaffolding new functions with TypeScript
+- Transpiling & bundling only necessary dependencies (using [esbuild](https://esbuild.github.io))
+- Zipping & uploading code
+- Updating function configuration
+- Optionally setting up function URL

 ## Scaffold new Lambda function